Part V, first instalment:

 Buddha had a teaching career that spanned 45 years, and so in that time he generated a lot of content.
 The essential core, though, as he stated a number of times in the suttas, is a doctrine called “Ariya Sajja”, the “Noble Truths”.

-These were stated in the first formal teaching Buddha ever gave, and they are a fairly concise sequence of four linked ideas, and a few subclauses within those.
-You could speed-read the original exposition in under five minutes.
+These were stated in the first formal teaching Buddha ever gave, and they are a fairly concise sequence of four linked ideas, and a few subclauses within those – like bullet points.
+You could speed-read the original explanation in under five minutes.
 And I strongly recommend that you do (perhaps a little more thoughtfully) so here are some links to the source scripture, and an excellent analysis of it by a wiser and more accomplished monk than me, Ajahn Sumedho.

 Really?
 All that buildup to just tell you to go and read it somewhere else?
 Not quite – please bear with me a little.
 There is another extremely important principle of explaining Dhamma, which is that the only teaching that has any validity is that which comes from the speaker’s direct experience.
 It is always very tempting to push this boundary and repackage things that we have heard, or read, wonderful explanations of, but this way we will soon become pretentious at best, or fraudulent at worst.